 Environmental pollution is a major issue associated with industry and business in today's world on daily basis.
-Different industrial activities are degrading various environmental components like water, air, soil and vegetation [1].
-The environmental pollution as a result of cement industry could be defined as the adverse effect induced on water, air and land through various activities, starting from mining activity of the raw material (lime stone, dolomite etc.) up to its crushing, grinding, and other processes developing in a cement plant [2].
+Various environmental components such as water, air, soil, and vegetation are degraded as a result of Industrial and human activities [1].
+The environmental pollution as a result of cement industry could be defined as the adverse effect induced on water, air and land through various activities, starting from mining activity of the raw material (lime stone, dolomite etc.) up to its crushing, grinding, and other processes developing in a cement industry [2].

 Cement is a fine, gray or white powder which is largely made up of Cement Kiln Dust (CKD), a by-product of the final cement product, usually stored as wastes in open-pits and landfills.
 Exposure to cement dust for a short period may not cause serious problem, however prolonged exposure can cause serious irreversible damage to plants and animals.
 Dust which is emitted during cement processes are eventually deposited on soil, sediment, water and plants.
 The dust emissions from cement and other related industries therefore have to be given attention for control [3].
 This is necessary in view of the pollution load and its impact on the environment.
 Pollutants have devastating effects on plants when taken by direct absorption through leaves or by water through the roots [4].
 Heavy metals are natural constituents in nature, usually occurring in low concentration under normal conditions.
 Heavy metals contamination of vegetables cannot be underestimated as these food stuffs are important components of human diet [5].
-Excessive concentration of both essential and heavy metals from pollutants, therefore, may result in phytotoxicity in plants [5].
-The metals which when present in excessive amounts are mostly toxic to plants are Hg, Cu, Pb, Cd and Ni.
+Excessive concentration of heavy metals; such as Hg, Cu, Pb, Cd and Ni from pollutants may result in phytotoxicity in plants [5].